 The author of Enrique’s Journey, she learns (to her shock) that her housekeeper Carmen had left children behind when she came to the United States to work.
-This leads Nazario, herself a daughter of… (read full character analysis)
+This leads Nazario, herself a daughter of… read analysis of Sonia Nazario

 Enrique is the protagonist of this non-fiction story.
 He makes the odyssey from Honduras to find his mother in the United States.
-Growing up, Enrique is quiet and becomes moody as an adolescent--a result of… (read full character analysis)
+Growing up, Enrique is quiet and becomes moody as an adolescent--a result of… read analysis of Enrique

 Lourdes is Enrique, Belky, and Diana's mother.
 Leaving her children in Honduras is an extremely difficult decision for her, but she does so in order to support them by sending back money.
-When… (read full character analysis)
+When… read analysis of Lourdes

 Enrique and Maria Isabel's daughter.
 For her sake, Maria Isabel decides to leave Honduras and join Enrique in the U.S..